christopinka/django-civil/README.md

 # What is Django-CIVIL ?

-django-civil is a complete constituent relationship management and content management system solution, especially built for non-profit and non-governmental groups.
+It is a complete constituent relationship management and content management system solution, especially built for non-profit and non-governmental groups.
+The aim of the project is to build a fast, compact and maintainable aternative to CiviCRM-Joomla, in a more pythonic and django-like flavour.

+# Who can make use of Django-CIVIL ?

 ## Features